 Sunnova Energy International (NOVA) Received its Third Buy in a Row

-After Merrill Lynch and Evercore ISI gave Sunnova Energy International (NYSE: NOVA) a Buy rating last month, the company received another Buy, this time from Raymond James.
-Analyst Pavel Molchanov reiterated a Buy rating on Sunnova Energy International today and set a price target of $50.00.
-The company’s shares closed last Wednesday at $38.93.
+After Merrill Lynch and Raymond James gave Sunnova Energy International (NYSE: NOVA) a Buy rating last month, the company received another Buy, this time from Evercore ISI.
+Analyst Sean Morgan maintained a Buy rating on Sunnova Energy International today and set a price target of $52.00.
+The company’s shares closed last Thursday at $36.61.

-According to TipRanks.com, Molchanov is a 5-star analyst with an average return of 15.8% and a 60.6% success rate.
-Molchanov covers the Utilities sector, focusing on stocks such as Maxeon Solar Technologies, Nextera Energy Partners, and Clean Energy Fuels.

-Currently, the analyst consensus on Sunnova Energy International is a Strong Buy with an average price target of $55.88, representing a 42.7% upside.
-In a report issued on April 19, Evercore ISI also initiated coverage with a Buy rating on the stock with a $52.00 price target.
+Currently, the analyst consensus on Sunnova Energy International is a Strong Buy with an average price target of $55.88, a 42.9% upside from current levels.
+In a report released today, Raymond James also reiterated a Buy rating on the stock with a $50.00 price target.

 See today’s analyst top recommended stocks >>